Skip to content

 Relocation to Austria

-If you enter Austria with the intention of staying here, you are legally obliged to register your address within three days of moving in.
+If you enter Austria with the intention of staying here, you are legally obliged to register your new address within three days of moving in.

-Registration of address
+Registration of Address

-• The certificate you receive is commonly known as a Meldezettel and is often required when signing up for welfare, signing a phone contract or opening a bank account.
+• The certificate you receive is commonly known as a Meldezettel and is often required when applying for state benefits, signing a phone contract or opening a bank account.
 Keep this with your most important documents, as you will often be required to present the original.
 You can register an address as either your primary or a secondary place of residence.
-If you change residences, you must de-register from the previous address and register at the new one.
+If you change your place of residence, you must de-register from the previous address and register at the new one.

-Which documents are required?
+Which Documents are Required?

 You’ll need to bring the following documents:

-• a valid passport and/or a personal ID.
+• a valid passport and/or ID card.

 Back to main navigation